 Developing New Technologies to Response to New Regulations

 In addition to complying with SPA standards, TSMC continually works with industries and universities to improve discharge quality in areas such as COD (Chemical Oxygen Demand), TMAH (Tetra-methyl ammonium hydroxide) and NH3-N to reduce hazards to water bodies.
-For example, we reduced COD discharge for 12-inch fabs by 62.5%.

 In addition, TSMC continues to explore new wastewater treatment and chemical recycling technologies.
 For example, TSMC led the industry in performing a series of experiments to obtain the optimal processing technology for NH3-N-containing backside grinding wastewater, high-concentration fluoride and phosphorus acid wastewater and TMAH recycled by external contractors, which attests to our dedication to protecting the environment.

 Air Pollution Control